tarunbachhar/Quiz_Game_REACTJS/README.md

 #### 3. Run 'npm start' to start project from the terminal or command prompt

-### Or you can directly run the Project by navigating to the dist folder and opening the html file in your browser's
+### Or you can directly run the Project by navigating to the dist folder and opening the html file in your browser

 ### Make sure to have an internet connection when you operate the game.